JohnCorby/GravityGuild2/DESIGN.md

   - especially do this if hitscan
   - meh nah
 - CONTINUE to add interactions between items, whether thats having one make another vulnerable (countering?) or use them together (chaining)
-- IDEA: party items
+- IDEA: party items (items you get when you die that help you and are chaotic)
   - horn shuffle
-  - enderpearl that teleports someone else
+  - enderpearl that teleports someone else. maybe the guy ur looking at
   - make everyone glow so you can find them
   - add cooldown to an item lol
 - TODO: add custom death messages